 The price of heat recovery also varies from domestic to business installations, as you would expect.
 In general terms, a domestic heat recovery and ventilation system could cost between £2,000 and £7,000 depending on the amount of work needed – the fixing of pipework, for example – and the size of the premises.

-A small office environment may well have comparable costs to domestic properties but larger concerns are certainly going to be pricier (and possibly offer a greater return on investment).
+In commercial or industrial contexts, costs tend to be higher due to the complexity of systems and larger scale.
+Depending on the specific needs of the facility, costs for heat recovery systems in such settings could range from tens of thousands to several hundred thousand pounds.
 A major hotel chain recently spent nearly £500,000 on a retro-fit of one of their large buildings, but for an average sized business you are looking at an investment of around £8,000 to £12,000.

 COMPARE PRICES FROM LOCAL INSTALLERS

 Compare prices from local companies fast & free